TheDirams/st-thedirams/README.md

 install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) from the AUR.
 This build of st uses the JoyPixels emojis font, so be sure if it is installed on your system

+## Update
+This build uses NerdFont for Glyphs.